mlcommons/GaNDLF/docs/customize.md

 ## Loss function

 - Defined in the `loss_function` parameter of the model configuration.
+- By passing `weighted_loss: True`, the loss function will be weighted by the inverse of the class frequency.
 - This parameter controls the function which the model is trained.
 All options can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/losses/__init__.py).
 Some examples are:
   - Segmentation: dice (`dice` or `dc`), dice and cross entropy (`dcce`)
   - Classification/regression: mean squared error (`mse`)